 While you may think that there is no remedy against a hit-and-run driver, there are ways to recover compensation.
 If you have been injured in a hit-and-run accident, or someone you love has been injured or killed in a hit and run accident, it is wise to consult an experienced car accident lawyer as soon as possible.
 Just because the culprit fled the scene does not mean that you have no legal recourse.

-Hit and Run Drivers often Leave Evidence Behind
+Hit and Run Drivers Often Leave Evidence Behind

-Possible Relief for Hit-and-Run Victims
+Legal Help for Hit-and-Run Victims